bngcwayi/vanilla_weather_app/README.md

 # vanilla_weather_app
-new project
-This is a weather app created using HTML,CSS,Bootstrap, APIs and Javascript.
+A weather app created using HTML,CSS,Bootstrap, APIs and Javascript.